openshift/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 directly used to boot live ISOs as part of agent-based provisioning.
 When a user selects BMHs for cluster creation, they may be moved into a new cluter-specific namespace by deleting and re-creating them.

-#### Host Approval

-In the "Day 2 Add Node Boot-it-Yourself", how should the user approve a host for installation?

 #### Centralized Machine Management